peytoncordero/DRI25/command-line.md

 The output should be the terminal clear!

-2. **Tab for completion**
+2. **<kbd>Tab</kbd> for completion**

-When you are navigating in the command line, typing folder and file names can seem to go against the promise of easier communication with your computer.
-Here comes tab completion, stage right!
+When you are navigating in the command line, typing folder and file names can feel against the promise of easier communication with your computer.
+Here comes *<kbd>tab</kbd> completion*, stage right!

-When you need to type out a file or folder name—for example, the name of a file we created: cheat-sheet.txt —in the command line and want to move more quickly, you can just type out the beginning characters of that file name up until it's distinct in that folder and then click the tab key.
-And voilà!
-Clicking that tab key will complete the rest of that name for you, and it only works if that file or folder already exists within your working directory.
+When you need to type out a file or folder name (e.g. cheat-sheet.txt) in the command line and want to move quickly, you can just type out the first characters of that file name up until it's distinct in that folder.
+At that point, click the <kbd>tab</kbd> key and voilà!
+This action will complete the rest of the name for you.

-In other words, anytime in the command line you can type as much of the file or folder name that is unique within that directory, and tab complete the rest!
+Note that it only works if that file or folder already exists within your working directory.
+In other words, anytime in the command line, you can type the part of the file or folder name that is unique within that directory, and <kbd>tab</kbd> complete the rest!

-Only where you are located in the folder that contains the file the tab key will complete your writing.
 The same happens with almost all commands: they will only be executable if you are in the right location of the filesystem where the files are located.
 If not, the command will not be successful.

 # Working with text data